Staying healthy on Mount Kilimanjaro

-- Talk to your doctor before you attempt Kili and ask about the correct preparation, first aid medication and treatment options for AMS.
-If you are anemic, ask your doctor for an iron supplement.
+- Talk to your doctor before you attempt to climb Kilimanjaro and ask about the correct preparation, first-aid medication and treatment options for AMS.
+If you are anaemic, ask your doctor for an iron supplement.

 The risk of altitude sickness will be increased if you are already suffering from respiratory tract infection such as a cold.
 If you have the flu, do not travel until you are fully recovered.
 Both colds and the flu are caused by viruses and anti-biotics will not be effective as it is used against bacterial infections.

-Travelers’ diarrhea is rarely serious or life-threatening, but it does make for an unpleasant trip.
-Eat only food that is cooked and served hot – avoid food that has been sitting on a buffet.
+Travelers’ diarrhoea is rarely serious or life-threatening, but it does make for an unpleasant trip.
+Eat only food that is cooked and served hot.
 Make sure raw fruits are peeled and wash them in clean water.
 Stay hydrated but drink only sealed beverages and boiled and purified water.
 Use an alcohol-based hand sanitiser to clean your hands before eating.

-Many travelers carry antibiotics with them so they can treat diarrhea early if they start to get sick.
-Ask your doctor for an antibiotic before you leave on your trip or use over-the-counter medicine such as Lomotil or Imodium to treat the symptoms of diarrhea.
+Many travelers carry antibiotics with them so they can treat diarrhoea early if they start to get sick.
+Ask your doctor for an antibiotic before you leave on your trip or use over-the-counter medicine such as Lomotil or Imodium to treat the symptoms of diarrhoea.

-Except for the rainforest section, there are almost no mosquitoes on the mountain due to the height above sea level, but you might want to take prophylaxis against malaria if setting off on a safari in Tanzania either before or after your climb.
+Except for the rainforest section, there are almost no mosquitoes on the mountain due to the height above sea level, but you might want to consider taking prophylaxis against malaria if setting off on a safari in Tanzania either before or after your climb.
 Some anti-malarial medicine may have side-effects.
-Ask your doctor about the effect of altitude on the effects of your malarial medicine.
-You might be recommended to use Malarone which generally has fewer side-effects than other options.
+Consult your doctor for advice on whether or not to take malaria prophylaxis and about the effect of altitude on the effects of your malarial medicine.

-Your medical kit should include the following: malaria prophylaxis, insect protection, medicine for diarrhoea, nausea and headache, band-aids, antiseptic cream, painkillers, throat lozenges and tweezers.
+Your medical kit should include the following: insect protection, medicine for diarrhoea, nausea and headache, band-aids, antiseptic cream, painkillers, throat lozenges and tweezers.
 Also pack blister plasters (or moleskin) and hand sanitiser.
-Aloe ferox gel is good for chafing and sunburn and Voltaren gel is essential for sore muscles.
-Remember your medical insurance card, doctors’ prescriptions for any special medicines and contact numbers for family.
+Aloe ferox gel is good for chafing and sunburn and Voltaren gel is good for sore muscles.
+Remember your medical insurance card, doctors’ prescriptions for any special medicines and contact numbers of your family.